wescale/taco-project/docs/README.md

 # The T.A.C.O. project
-## Terraform and Ansible, Combined & Organized
+## Terraform & Ansible, Combined & Organized

 ### Where am I ?